AlessiaMarotta/memod-s/README.md

 Create a dedicated environment for `memod-s` using [mamba package manager](https://github.com/mamba-org/mamba):

 ```
-mamba create -n memod-s -c bioconda snakemake
+mamba env create -f memod-s.yaml
 ```

-This will create an environment called `memod-s` and install Snakemake.
+This will create an environment called `memod-s` and install all necessary packages.

 Then, activate the environment:
 ```